370417/mar-refactor/FAQ.md

 ## 12: Field of Vision

 > What FOV algorithm do you use, and why?
 Does it have any drawbacks or particularly useful characteristics?
 Does it have bidirectional symmetry?
 Is it fast?
 How did you come up with it?

+I use recursive shadowcasting.
+It's fast, efficient, and elegant.
+To quickly summarize how the algorithm works, it casts arcs of light at increasing ranges, recursively splitting into smaller arcs when it encounters obstables.
+I think it's just about a perfect algorithm for rectangular grids, where you can sweep octants, and everything is generally understandable.
+However, Many a Rogue uses a hex grid, so I use a radial variant that sweeps out arcs instead of lines.
+Hexagon math is a bit complicated, so I pretend that walls are diamonds that point towards the origin.
+That means that, unlike the rectangular version^1, the hex version of recursive shadowcasting lacks bidirectional symmetry.

 ## 13: Geometry